DataElfLabs/dataelf-chatbot/CONTRIBUTING.md

 ## **📌 Contribution Workflow**

 ### **3️⃣ Create a Branch**
-- Always work in a new branch:
+- Create a new branch for your contribution.
+This helps keep your work organized and separate from the main codebase
    ```bash
    git checkout -b feature-branch-name
    ```